zoeskan/MCB185/unit2-calculations.md

 Python has the typical mathematical operators you're familiar with and uses parentheses to force precedence.
 There are also some operators that you may not have seen before.
-The `//` operator performs an integer divison.
+The `//` operator performs an integer division.
 That is, it throws away the remainder.
 The `%` operator is called "modulo".
 It provides the remainder after performing an integer division.
 Modulo will be very useful to us later, as it is used to assign reading frame to DNA.